Jungle Beat: The Movie: Plot

-Meanwhile, Humph, who had gone farther than the others, finds Fneep's ship and accidentally jumpstarts the ship by making a hole in the hull after ramming it several times and touches the exposed wire with his tongue after being lured by the spark's bright light, which electrocutes him and elongates his spikes.
-He learns from a hologram from Fneep's father, Captain Grogon, that Fneep's next step in conquering Earth is to capture all the Earth creatures and imprison them in the Scaldronian museum, the Great Hall Of Conquest, and sets off to rejoin and warn the others.
-Later that night, Fneep goes to the ship all by himself and after getting back into his ship, and a long 60-step reading of the Planet Conquering Manual of how to activate the homing beacon, which is fact, just a simple red button for just 60 steps, pushes the beacon, and Grogon's ship arrives instantly above him.
+Meanwhile, Humph finds Fneep's ship and accidentally jumpstarts it by digging a hole in the hull and touching the exposed wire with his tongue after being lured by the spark's bright light, electrocuting him and elongating his spikes.
+He learns from a hologram of Fneep's father, Captain Grogon, that Fneep's next step in conquering Earth is to capture all the Earth creatures and imprison them in the Scaldronian museum, the Great Hall of Conquest, setting off to rejoin and warn the others.
+Later that night, Fneep goes back to the ship himself and reads the Planet Conquering Manual, learning to activate the homing beacon and summon Grogon's ship to his area.

-Despite Humph's pleas and the fact that they're out of the translator's range meaning they can't understand him, the gang eventually reach Fneep's impact site, where he's greeted by Grogon and learn that Fneep lied about conquering Earth.
-Grogon takes advantage of this to get his 1000th victory, but he stops him by lying that the animals are invincible and unstoppable, making the gang safe for now.
-Fneep is forced to leave Earth and conquer another one instead, but Munki, Trunk, Rocky, and Humph, refusing to believe what Fneep said, sneak aboard on one of the transporters and tell that Fneep still actually conquered the planet, but they learn from Grogon that the only way to show that the planet is conquered is by using a constellation-creating device into the sky and tries to use his own, but Munki stops him and tries to buy time while Trunk, who fell to the ground with Fneep's star after blasting a hole in the ship with Grogon's gun, which is later blocked by a piece, assigns the baby ostrich to get Fneep's star on board the ship by manually using her trunk to make her fly.
+Despite Humph's pleas and the fact that they left the translator's range, preventing them from understanding him, the animals eventually reach Fneep's impact site.
+Grogon greets them, learning that Fneep lied about conquering Earth.
+Grogon takes advantage of this to get his 1000th victory, but he stops him by lying that the animals are invincible and unstoppable.
+Fneep is forced to leave Earth and conquer another planet instead, but Munki, Trunk, Rocky, and Humph sneak aboard on one of the transporters to remind Fneep that he still actually conquered the planet, but they learn from Grogon that the only way to show that the planet is conquered is through a constellation-creating device, which Munki stops him from using as Trunk, who fell with Fneep's star after blasting a hole in the ship with Grogon's gun, assigns the ostrich chick to get the star on board by manually using her trunk to fly.